 Common Side Effects of Magnesium Supplements

 The most reported side effects of taking magnesium include nausea, abdominal cramping, and loose stools (diarrhea).
-These are signs your body may not be absorbing the magnesium in your intestines before the laxative effect strikes in your colon.
-If this happens, try splitting your dose in half so your body absorbs a smaller quantity.
+These are signs your body may not be absorbing optimal levels of magnesium in your intestines before the laxative effect strikes in your colon.
+If this happens, try splitting your dose in half.
+Hopefully it’ll be more absorbable if your body has to work to absorb a smaller quantity.
 Take one half in the morning and the other at night.
 Move on to a different type of magnesium if your reaction doesn’t improve.

 Which Type of Magnesium is Best for You?